Quixote Village Frequently Asked Questions

 How do you apply to live at Quixote Village?

-In general, the admission process will include an initial interview with Sidewalk and Village staff to determine eligibility, followed by an interview with the Resident Council’s Village Life Committee and an opportunity to meet Village residents.
+In general, the admission process will include an initial interview with CAC and Village staff to determine eligibility, followed by an interview with the Resident Council’s Village Life Committee and an opportunity to meet Village residents.

 Background checks and drugs screenings are required.
-Residents may not have outstanding warrants and/or sex offender registration.
+Residents may not have outstanding warrants and/or sex offender lifetime registration.

 Village residents are expected to be clean and sober.
 However, we understand the complexity of alcohol and substance abuse and work with residents on every stage of their recovery.